-Please note: Your student can only be routed to the address indicated in Skyward, so please ensure that information is kept current.
+Please note: Your student can only be routed to the address indicated in Skyward.
+Please ensure that information is kept current.

-To minimize the ride time spent on the bus, bus stops are placed at centralized locations that can be safely accessed by all eligible students.
+To minimize the amount of time students are on a bus, bus stops are placed at centralized locations that can be safely accessed by all eligible students.

-Elementary School students may be required to walk up to .25 miles to a bus stop.
-Middle School .35 miles and High School up to .50 miles.
+Elementary School students may be required to walk up to .50 of a mile to a bus stop.
+Middle School and High School students 1 mile.

-An overflow bus is a bus that finishes their route early enough to assist another with theirs and can get students to school on time or get the students home (barring traffic and/or a train) within 1 hour of the last bus released from the campus.
-(Middle School buses are usually cleared to leave around 3:45 so arrival home on an overflow bus will be around 4:45.)
+An overflow bus is a bus that finishes their route early enough to assist another with theirs and can get students to school on time or get the students home (barring traffic and/or a train) within 1 hour of the last bus released from the campus. (middle school buses are usually cleared to leave around 3:45 so arrival home on an overflow bus would be around 4:45.)
 Circumstances dictate when the process is initiated.

 At that time:

-- Parents are notified via ConnectEd that an overflow bus is being used.
+- Parents are notified via text and email that an overflow bus is being used.

 - The driver is informed of the stop, preferably one, that will be handled by the overflow bus.